wlandau/r-multiverse.github.io/governance.md

 ## R-multiverse Stakeholders

-We recognize four groups of individuals related to the project.
+We recognize five groups of individuals related to the project.

 ### User